Article first published: View original >

 Still, he said there was a growing compliance burden for companies bidding for government contracts and those that have access to medical data both in Australia and abroad.
 Citadel was well-equipped to deal with this, he said.

-Mr McConnell pointed to a $1.4 million contract win to supply the CSIRO its cloud-based information management platform, Citadel IX, which required the company to have certain technical certifications.
+Mr McConnell pointed to a $1.4 million contract win to supply an Australian science agency its cloud-based information management platform, Citadel IX, which required the company to have certain technical certifications.

 “This is now about moving into an integrated healthcare model for Citadel,” he said.
 “The integration into the practice becomes important, especially when you think of the issues around cyber and the regulatory issues.